Virtual Bush Poetry Comp - Ends 30th September

 Logan Poets

-When: Last Sunday of each Month (‘cept Dec & Jan)
+When: Second Sunday of each Month

 Where: Yurana Activity Centre